magiclabs/example-nextjs/README.md

 ### Persisting Sessions

 To make sessions persist, we rely on the JWT that’s stored in a cookie and automatically sent on each request to our server.
-The endpoint we send it to is `/api/user` which verifies the token, then refreshes it on each request.
+The endpoint we check is `/api/user` which verifies the token, then refreshes it on each request.
 If we didn’t refresh the token, we could run into the scenario where a user logs in, then is browsing our site a week later and gets logged out in the middle of their session because the cookie and token we set had expired.

 ```js
 import jwt from 'jsonwebtoken';